-New Zealand-made Drama/Comedy, other than Drama made for children.
-Generally only scripted comedy is counted in this genre by broadcasters.
-Variety shows such as stand up comedy are in some cases counted as Entertainment.
+New Zealand-made Drama/Comedy.
+Generally only scripted Comedy is counted in this genre by broadcasters.
+Variety shows, stand-up or panel Comedies are in some cases counted as Entertainment.

-One-off documentaries and series in a non-magazine format.
+Documentaries One-off programmes and series in a non-magazine format.

 A wide range of programme types, generally with a magazine format and/or an information flavour, as opposed to an entertainment or competitive purpose.

 Programmes that have a Māori perspective that do not screen on Māori Television such as Marae, Waka Huia and Te Karere.

 This comprises all New Zealand-produced News/Current Affairs programmes.
 For programmes that are a mixture of New Zealand and overseas material, such as 60 Minutes, only the New Zealand portion is counted.